MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-M365TeamsApp.md

   - AssignedBy: UserID of last user who updated the app AvailableTo value.
   - LastUpdatedTimeStamp: Time and date when the app AvailableTo value was last updated.
 - Groups: List of all the groups for whom the app is enabled.
   Values:
   - Id: GUID of GroupIDs.
   - AssignedBy: UserID of last user who updated the app AvailableTo value.
+  - LastUpdatedTimeStamp: Time and date when the app AvailableTo value was last updated.

+**InstalledFor**
+Provides installed for properties for the app.
+Properties:

+- AppInstallType: App install type.
+  Values:
+  - Everyone
+  - UsersandGroups
+  - Noone
+- LastUpdatedDate: Last Updated date
+- InstalledBy: The user performing the installation
+- InstallReason: Reason of installation
+- Version: Version of the app installed
+- InstallForUsers: List of all the users for whom the app is enabled.
+  Values:
+  - Id: GUID of UserIDs.
+  - AssignedBy: UserID of last user who updated the app AvailableTo value.
+  - LastUpdatedTimeStamp: Time and date when the app AvailableTo value was last updated.
+- InstallForGroups: List of all the groups for whom the app is enabled.
+  Values:
+  - Id: GUID of GroupIDs.
+  - AssignedBy: UserID of last user who updated the app AvailableTo value.